bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Init options

-Supply these to the constructor call (3rd argument)
+Supply these to the constructor call:

 ```ts
 {